-Though this year poses challenges for gathering in large groups for a Rosh Hashanah celebration marking the beginning of the Jewish New Year--it is still a time for celebration and reflecting and planning for a positive year ahead.
+Rosh Hashanah is the celebration of the Jewish New Year--it is still a time for celebration and reflecting and planning for a positive year ahead.
 Part of these celebrations may include eating sweet foods, such as apples and honey, potato kugel and the traditional honey cake.

 “Like any holiday, moderation is key with diabetes,” says Kelly.
 “Choosing to indulge intelligently is an important part of all holiday celebrations.
 This often means having a smaller portion of items, balancing what carbs are consumed with more vegetables or proteins and checking your blood glucose levels more frequently.”